Skip To Main Content

 District Spelling Bee Winners

-I am excited to share that for the second year in a row, Isabelle Garcia, an 8th grade student at Kyrene del Pueblo Middle School is the District Spelling Bee Champion.
-Top spellers from across Kyrene competed at the Kyrene School District Spelling Bee on Thursday, January 16, at Kyrene Altadeña Middle School.
-After 108 words spelled during seven rounds of intense competition, Isabelle correctly spelled the championship word saeta to clinch the title.
-Kyrene’s top four spellers will advance to the Maricopa County Regional Bee this weekend:
+Top spellers from across Kyrene competed at the Kyrene School District Spelling Bee on Thursday, January 15, at the district office.
+After six rounds of competition, Josh correctly spelled the championship word harbinger to clinch the title.
+Kyrene’s top three spellers are:

 Kyrene Super Students